burnbright/silverstripe-importexport/README.md

 ## User-defined column mapping

 Users can choose which columns map to DataObject fields.
 This removes any need to define headings, or headings according to a given schema.
 Users can state if the first line of data is infact a heading row.
+Mappings are saved for the next time an import is done on the same GridField.

 ![gridfieldimporter](https://cloud.githubusercontent.com/assets/1356335/7108697/24db13c4-e1e2-11e4-9ff1-86d42144201b.gif)